kzzhang/game/README.md

-# game
+Simple math game developed for Android
 --
-Made for McHacks 2015
+Made for McHacks 2015 by Patrick Hum and Kevin Zhan

-Still under development

 Game: